<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Conveyors are common in the food processing and manufacturing industries, and visual communication can protect workers from hot surfaces, exposed and moving parts, pressurized systems, and more.

-The Conveyor Equipment Manufacturers Association (CEMA) has developed standardized safety labels to keep workers safe around conveyors; these designs comply with standards established by ANSI and use three signal words to communicate the seriousness of a hazard:
+The Conveyor Equipment Manufacturers Association (CEMA) has developed a standardized safety labeling system to keep workers safe around conveyors; these designs comply with standards established by the American National Standards Institute (ANSI) and use three signal words to communicate the seriousness of a hazard:

 • Danger signs and labels communicate the most serious hazards, where death or serious injury will likely to occur if special precautions aren't taken.